hrbrmstr/drill-sergeant-rstats/docs/05-using-a-directory-of-csv-files-with-drill-and-r.md

     ├── [147M]  MERGED2014_15_PP.csv
     └── [ 71M]  MERGED2015_16_PP.csv

+>It may be obvious, but those files are pretty big.
+The uncompressed size of the main archive is over 2GB.
+Folks will need some decent bandwidth to work with these files.
+If you need an example for multiple-CSV file reading but cannot download something this size, please file an issue with some links to sources that can be added to a recipe for you here.

 We can then work with _all_ those files as one unit via R + `sergeant` just like you would a local data frame (NOTE: you'll need to substitute your home directory name instead of `bob`):